Bali

 At the end of the hour, 17 people collected 64 kg (141 lbs) of trash and 11 kg (24 lbs) of recyclables.
 I had such an incredible time, met new friends, and felt like I made a difference, so I returned the following week with even more people ready to clean the beaches!

-Trash Hero in Bali group photo
+Get Involved with Trash Hero in Bali

 Joining a beach clean-up is one of many eco-friendly activities in Bali.
 Trash Hero has over 100 chapters worldwide in 12 different countries, the majority of these locations are in the SE Asian countries of Thailand, Malaysia, and Myanmar, where plastic pollution is a serious problem.